-The average car on the road in the U.S. is 11 years old, and the average owner puts on 13,500 miles per year.
+The average car on the road in the U.S. is nearly 12 years old, and the average owner puts on about 13,500 miles per year.
 If you’re one of these frugal folks – congratulations.
 But a vehicle that has accumulated 200,000 miles is going to have a few battle scars.
-Here, we offer 8 maintenance to-dos to help keep your 200,000-mile warrior humming along.
+Here, we offer several 200,000-mile car maintenance to-dos to help keep your four-wheeled warrior humming along.

 1) Seek out seals

-Replace seals before they leak to help avoid a mess on your garage floor and – worse – the loss of fluid, which can lead to overheating and wear.
+Replace seals before they leak to help avoid a mess on your garage floor or, worse, the loss of fluid, which can lead to overheating and wear.
 Bad seals allow dirt and other contaminants to enter the system.
 Soon the fluid goes bad and can lead to expensive repairs or a breakdown.

 2) Change your power steering fluid